 Appendix D: Indicators Adopted in CPUC Decision 23-06-055 8

-CAEECC 9/20 Actions Requested

-Consider scope: Required Activities

-Consider Optional Activities to be included in work group scope with Required Activities

-Consider delegation such that the final report/recommendations go directly to PAs and ED

-Approval of Optional Activities: For the sake of clarity and budgeting purposes, the Facilitation Team is seeking CAEECC approval for each of the Optional Activities.

-Delegation: The Facilitation Team also proposes CAEECC delegate the recommendations from the Equity and Market Support Working Groups to go directly to the PAs and ED without coming back to CAEECC for review and approval.

 Working Group Background and Charge

 The charge of this Working Group is to address certain outstanding topics within the Equity and Market Support segments.
 We will be referring to this Working Group as a single consolidated group, recognizing it will be made up of members drawn from both the past Equity and Market Support Metrics Working Groups who may elect to focus on Equity or Market Support metrics solely, as well as members that may contribute to both.